natsuozawa/config/README.md

 - put nord-tmux in `~/.tmux`
 - run `source-file ~/.tmux.conf`
 - set tmux as your default shell
+- replace your local .vimrc with the provided one

 ## 4. some modifications: